BestPlayerMMIII/clim/README.md

    - Implementation of essential playback functions such as:
      - **Rewind**: Navigate backward within the video.
      - **Fast-Forward**: Skip ahead in the video timeline.
-     - **Stop**: Pause and terminate playback as needed.
+     - **Stop**: Pause and restart playback as needed.
+       > Note: while it is technically possible to pause playback by clicking on the terminal window with the mouse (which stops video output) and then pressing Enter to resume, this is not an intended feature.
+       > During this "pause", the audio continues to play in the background.

 2. **Enhanced Compression**
-   - Improve video compression techniques for better storage efficiency and faster encoding and decoding.
+   - Improve video compression techniques for better storage efficiency and, most importantly, faster encoding - even for higher resolutions.

 3. **Removal of FFmpeg Dependency for Audio**
-   - Develop a proprietary audio decoding solution to eliminate reliance on FFmpeg.
+   - Develop a proprietary audio decoding solution to eliminate reliance on FFmpeg for the CLIM Player.
    - Ensure full compatibility and flexibility for integrating audio.

 4. **Reusable Player Framework**
-   - Package the player as a library or API for integration into other projects.
+   - Package the Player as a library for integration into other projects.

-   - Enable developers to leverage the player’s features within their applications.
+5. **Subtitle Support**
+   - Add support for embedding and displaying subtitles in standard formats such as SRT or VTT.
+   - Ensure synchronization with video playback and allow user customization (e.g., font size, color).

+6. **Subtitle Support**
+   - Add support for embedding and displaying sub

 ---

-### Legal Disclaimer
+### Disclaimer

 This software is provided "as is," without any express or implied warranties, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
 By using this application, you agree to the following terms: